 Excerpted from “The Mystery of the Incarnation (4)” in The Word Appears in the Flesh

 6. You will come to understand both the work done by Jesus, and the work of God today; you will understand and behold all of the truth, the life, and the way.
 In the stage of work done by Jesus, why did Jesus depart without doing the concluding work?
 Because the stage of Jesus’ work was not the work of conclusion.
 When He was nailed to the cross, His words also came to an end; after His crucifixion, His work completely finished.
 The current stage is different: Only after the words are spoken to the end and God’s entire work is concluded will His work have finished.
 During Jesus’ stage of work, there were many words that remained unsaid, or which were not fully articulated.
 Yet Jesus cared not what He did or did not say, for His ministry was not a ministry of words, and so after He was nailed to the cross, He departed.
 That stage of work was chiefly for the sake of the crucifixion, and is unlike the current stage.
 This current stage of work is principally for the sake of completion, of clearing up, and of bringing all work to a conclusion.
 If the words are not spoken to their very end, there will be no way of concluding this work, for in this stage of work all work is brought to an end and accomplished using words.
 At the time, Jesus did much work that was incomprehensible to man.
 He departed quietly, and today there are still many who do not understand His words, whose understanding is erroneous yet still they believe it to be correct, and do not know that they are wrong.
-In the end, this current stage will bring God’s work to a complete end, and will provide its conclusion.
+The final stage will bring God’s work to a complete end and will provide its conclusion.
 All will come to understand and know of God’s management plan.
-The notions within man, his intentions, his erroneous understanding, his notions about the work of Jehovah and Jesus, his views about the Gentiles, and his other deviations and errors will be corrected.
+The notions within man, his intentions, his erroneous and absurd understanding, his notions about the work of Jehovah and Jesus, his views about the Gentiles, and his other deviations and errors will be corrected.
 And man will understand all the right paths of life, and all the work done by God, and the entire truth.
 When that happens, this stage of work will come to an end.
 The work of Jehovah was the creation of the world, it was the beginning; this stage of work is the end of work, and it is the conclusion.
 At the start, God’s work was carried out among the chosen ones of Israel, and it was the dawn of a new epoch in the most holy of all places.
 The last stage of work is carried out in the most impure of all countries, to judge the world and bring the age to an end.
 In the first stage, God’s work was done in the brightest of all places, and the last stage is carried out in the darkest of all places, and this darkness will be driven out, the light brought forth, and all the people conquered.
 When the people of this most impure and darkest of all places have been conquered, and the entire population has acknowledged that there is a God, who is the true God, and every person has been utterly convinced, then this fact will be used to carry out the work of conquest throughout the entire universe.
 This stage of work is symbolic: Once the work of this age has been finished, the work of six thousand years of management will come to a complete end.

 Excerpted from “The Vision of God’s Work (2)” in The Word Appears in the Flesh

-7. The essential purpose of God’s work of chastisement and judgment is to purify humanity and to prepare them for their ultimate rest; without such cleansing, none of humanity could be classified into different categories according to kind, or enter into rest.
+7. The purpose of God’s work of chastisement and judgment is in essence meant to purify humanity, for the sake of the ultimate rest; without such cleansing, none of humanity could be classified into different categories according to kind, or enter into rest.
 This work is humanity’s only path to enter into rest.
 Only God’s work of purification will cleanse humans of their unrighteousness, and only His work of chastisement and judgment will bring to light those disobedient elements of humanity, thereby separating those who can be saved from those who cannot, and those who will remain from those who will not.
 When this work ends, those people who are allowed to remain will all be cleansed and enter a higher state of humanity in which they will enjoy a more wonderful second human life upon the earth; in other words, they will commence their human day of rest, and coexist with God.
 After those who are not allowed to remain have been chastised and judged, their true colors will be entirely exposed, after which they will all be destroyed and, like Satan, will no longer be permitted to survive upon the earth.
 The humanity of the future will no longer include any of this type of people; such people are not fit to enter the land of the ultimate rest, nor are they fit to join in the day of rest that God and humanity will share, for they are the targets of punishment and are wicked, unrighteous people. … The entire purpose behind God’s ultimate work of punishing evil and rewarding good is to thoroughly purify all humans so that He may bring a purely holy humanity into eternal rest.
 This stage of His work is the most crucial; it is the final stage of the whole of His work of management.

 Excerpted from “God and Man Will Enter Into Rest Together” in The Word Appears in the Flesh